 Loss aversion is an unwillingness to accept a loss once in a trade.
 You tell yourself you’ll get out if you lose a certain amount money, but instead of closing the trade when you should, you decide to hold the trade and let the loss grow…in the hope that by giving the trade “more room” it will eventually turn around in your favor.
-The reason commonly given is that if the trade is closed the loss is realized and there is no way to make that money back on that trade (although a small loss can be easily made back on other trades).
-The trader is hoping their trade will turn around and move into a profitable position, alleviating them of the painful task of taking a loss on a trade (hint: get used to it).
+The reason commonly given is that if the trade is closed the loss is realized and there is no way to make that money back on that trade (even though a small loss can be easily made back on other trades).
+The trader is hoping their trade will turn around and move into a profitable position, alleviating them of the painful task of taking a loss on a trade.

 Trading Problems Created by Loss Aversion

 Loss aversion causes you to deviate from your trading plan.
 Based on your method, you know that you will win about 60% of your trades, just as an example, and that your method produces a certain amount of profitability over each month of trading (accounting for winners and losers).
 The problem is, by not adhering to risk management rules, and letting a trading loss grow, losses become bigger than originally calculated.
 Those additional losses, even one each week, can turn a profitable system into an unprofitable one.

 With leverage, one loss which is allowed to keep running can clean out a whole account.

 You should be trading with a plan that has some sort of positive track record–this is accomplished by perfecting your method in a demo account before risking real money.
 None of us like to lose, but by succumbing to loss aversion our plan is thrown out the window.
 The trading method is no longer based on cold-hard calculation, and results will likely be poor or inconsistent at best.